cloudmesh-community/hid-sp18-704/project-report/report.md

 health records is they hold a large amount of complex data in many different areas.
 Though this is a very detailed and thorough account for the doctor and patient and is very important for every stakeholder.
 Completing this electronic medical record can often cause great strain on the physician to complete it in timely manner.
-A recent study of 57 different types of doctors show they spend 49% of their time filling out records; 21 of those doctors ended up having to complete the records after hours[@Sinsky2016EMRStudy].
+A recent study of fifty-seven  different types of doctors show they spend 49% of their time filling out records; twenty-one of those doctors ended up having to complete the records after hours [@Sinsky2016EMRStudy].

 This research clearly indicates that there is a problem with the way doctors have to intake patient data.
 There maybe some factors of user interface and design that make these records